Tuesday 12th, March, 2019

 Mawenzi Technical Climbing

 If you are an adventurer on mountain climbing, then probably this is one of your best places to visit in this third tallest peaks in Africa.
-Mawenzi is the second highest peak on Kilimanjaro seen from Kibo, Mawenzi looks less like a crater than a single lump of rough, rocky emerging from the Saddle.
+Mawenzi is the second-highest peak on Kilimanjaro seen from Kibo, Mawenzi looks less like a crater than a single lump of rough, rocky emerging from the Saddle.

-This is merely because its western side also happens to be it is highest and hides everything behind it.
+This is mere because its western side also happens to be it is highest and hides everything behind it.
 Mawenzi’s highest point is Hans Meyer Peak at 5149m but so rumpled is this summit, and fragmented with gullies and fractures, that there are a number of other distinctive peaks including Purtscheller Peak (5120m) and South Peak (4958m).

 There are also two deep gorges, the Great Barranco and the Lesser Barranco, scarring its north-eastern face.